adityakakarla/call-to-change/README.md

 Use the command pip install call-to-change to download our library.
 Ensure the downloaded version is >= 0.8.6.

-Here is a sample script utilizing call-to-change.
+Here is a sample script utilizing call-to-change:

 ~~~
 from openai import OpenAI